Lisbon with Kids: Things to Do and Itinerary for 3 Days

 Cable car in Parque das Nações

-The Teleférico do Parque das Nações stretches over 1,230 meters and takes around 5 minutes to ride.
-It’s a great addition to a visit to the Oceanarium.
+The Teleférico do Parque das Nações spans 1,230 meters and takes about 5 minutes per ride.
+It’s a perfect addition to a visit to the Oceanarium.

 General Tips for a Family Trip to Lisbon

-Here are some helpful tips to make your Lisbon family trip to Lisbon a breeze.
+Here are some tips to make your Lisbon family trip stress-free.

 Lisbon with baby

-Lisbon is great to visit with a baby.
-But you might want to skip the stroller, because there are a lot of steep hills in the city.
+Lisbon is great for visiting with a baby.
+But you might want to skip the stroller—the city has a lot of steep streets.

-You can still use one, but it’s kind of a hassle.
-A baby carrier is definitely the better option.
+You can manage with a stroller, but it’s a hassle.
+A baby carrier is a much better option.

-If you need some kids’ stuff, check out the streets around Jardim da Parada in Campo de Ourique (there’s also a playground there).
-They have lots of shops with kids’ clothes, toys and other things for the little ones.
+For kids’ gear, check the streets around Jardim da Parada in Campo de Ourique (there’s also a playground there).
+You’ll find plenty of shops with toys, clothes, and other items for little ones.

 Getting around Lisbon with kids

-If you plan on taking regional trains like the ones that go to the beach or Sintra, children between 4 and 12 can enjoy a 50% discount on Comboios de Portugal (CP) trains.
+On regional trains, like trips to the beach or Sintra, children 4–12 pay half price on Comboios de Portugal (CP) trains.

 Eating and Drinking in Lisbon with Kids

-Lisbon restaurants are typically very accommodating to families.
-Children’s chairs are usually available everywhere.
+Lisbon restaurants are generally very family-friendly.
+Kids’ chairs are usually available everywhere.